March 12 2026

 The sectors that received the most in financing under SBA loan programs were accommodation and food services ($38.9 million), construction ($12.7 million), and professional, scientific and technical services ($8.5 million).

-• $5,000,000 504 loanfor the Rejha Group, which operates as A+ MediTrans and is planning for a 24,400-square-foot headquarters at 38 Karner Road in Colonie.
-Jobs supported: 18.
+The largest loan was a $5 million 504 loan to the Rejha Group, which operates as A+ MediTrans and is planning for a 24,400-square-foot headquarters at 38 Karner Road in Colonie.
+The loan was projected to support 18 jobs.

 New Businesses/Startups/Expansions